AbhinavShukla2020/LLM-Text-Redaction-and-Management-Tool/README.md

 ## Setup and Running

 1. Ensure you have Python installed on your system.
-2. Install the required Python packages (details to be added).
-3. Run the server: python server.py
+2. Run the server: python server.py
+3. Use diff2html to generate the initial side-by-side changes in an HTML file
+4. Add the additional_script.html to the bottom of the HTML file
-4. Open the main HTML file in a web browser.
+5. Open the HTML file in a web browser.

 ## Usage